CellSecInspector: Safeguarding Cellular Networks via Automated Security Analysis on Specifications: Detailed Design

 \textbf{(a) Temporal Connection.} A temporal connection captures the most basic dependency between SCA nodes.
 It identifies whether the end state of a SCA node is identical to the start state of another.
 Formally, let the set of extracted SCA nodes be $N = \{n_1, n_2, \ldots, n_m \}$, where each node $n_i$ is defined as

 Each node $n_i \in N$ is associated with a start state and an end state that $\text{start}(n_i), \; \text{end}(n_i) \in Q$, where $Q$ denotes the set of all specification states extracted from the 5G and 4G NAS and RRC specifications.
-The Temporal-Connection relation \( T \) is defined as \(T = \{ (n_i, n_j) \in E \times N \mid \text{end}(n_i) = \text{start}(n_j) \} \).
+The Temporal-Connection relation \( T \) is defined as

+\(T = \{ (n_i, n_j) \in E \times N \mid \text{end}(n_i) = \text{start}(n_j) \} \).
 SCA node \(n_j\) is a valid temporal successor of \(n_i\) if the start state of \(n_j\) is identical to the end state of \(n_i\).
+The formalized algorithm is shown in Algorithm~\ref{alg:temporal_connection} in Appendix~\ref{append:prompt_algorithm}.
 As shown in Figure~\ref{fig:eventchain}, the SCA Node 2110 extracted from the 5G NAS specification presents a transition from 5GMM-IDLE mode with suspend indication to 5GMM-CONNECTED mode upon receiving an indication from lower layers that the RRC connection has resumed.
 Another Node 2055 represents a transition starting exactly in 5GMM-CONNECTED mode, describing the transition from 5GMM-CONNECTED to 5GMM-CONNECTED with RRC inactive.
 Because the end state of Node 2110 is identical to the start state of Node 2055, they meet the requirement for a valid temporal connection.

 \textbf{(b) \textbf{Semantic Connection.}} Temporal Connection requires that two SCA nodes must have exactly the same end state and start state.
 However, 3GPP specifications are written by different experts.
 There may be slight differences in textual descriptions for the identical concepts or functions in 3GPP specifications, which we define as the \textit{textual descriptions different but semantically equivalent}.
 To connect SCA nodes with such a relation, we introduce Semantic Connection, which identifies if the end state \(\text{end}(n_i)\) of Node $n_i$ and the start state \(\text{start}(n_j)\) of Node $n_j$ are semantically equivalent or strongly related.
-If so, Node $n_j$ is allowed to be the successor of Node $n_i$, even the textual descriptions of \(\text{end}(n_i)\) and \(\text{start}(n_j)\) differ.
+If so, Node $n_j$ is allowed to be the successor of Node $n_i$, even when the textual descriptions of \(\text{end}(n_i)\) and \(\text{start}(n_j)\) differ.
 Formally, given two SCA nodes, we check their semantics whether $sem(\text{end}(n_i),\ \text{start}(n_j)) = \text{Yes}$